Jazz vs. Pelicans Player Props Betting Odds

-Bookmakers have listed player props for Jonas Valanciunas, John Collins and others when the New Orleans Pelicans visit the Utah Jazz at Delta Center on Saturday at 9:30 PM ET.
+Player props can be found for Brandon Ingram and John Collins, among others, when the New Orleans Pelicans visit the Utah Jazz at Delta Center on Monday at 9:00 PM ET.

 Place your bets on any NBA matchup at FanDuel, and sign up with our link for a first-time offer!